Have Large Vision-Language Models Mastered Art History?: Predicting Artistic Attributes with VLMs

-GPT-4o \cite{achiam2023gpt} is an advanced, closed-source, multimodal, text-generating model with a Transformer-based architecture, pretrained to predict the next token in a text.
-Trained on a massive amount of image-text pairs from both public resources and data licensed providers, GPT-4o achieves human-level performance on various benchmarks.
-In our tests, we utilize the OpenAI API\footnote{ \url{https://platform.openai.com}}.
-Given the cost of using GPT-4o, we focused our experiments more selectively on this model compared to the freely accessible CLIP, OpenFlamingo, and LLaVA.
+\textbf{GPT-4o} \cite{achiam2023gpt} is an advanced, closed-source multimodal model with a Transformer-based architecture, pretrained to predict the next token in a sequence.
+Trained on a massive amount of image-text pairs from public sources and licensed data providers, it achieves human-level performance on various benchmarks.
+In our tests, we use the OpenAI API\footnote{ \url{https://platform.openai.com}}.
+Due to its usage cost, we applied GPT-4o more selectively compared to the freely accessible CLIP and LLaVA.